williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 ## Prerequisite

-{% api_lifecycle ea %}

 To use your own SAML certificate, update the key credential for the affected apps or IdPs.
-Key rollover is an **Early Access** (EA) feature; contact Okta support to enable it.

 ### Outbound and Inbound SAML Applications